Visiting

 • Eye discharge

-Blood Borne Infections (BBI): These viruses are carried in the blood, and can be transmitted through sexual contact, sharing needles, needle-stick injuries, from mother to baby during pregnancy, during birth or through breast feeding.
+Blood Borne Infections (BBI): These viruses are carried in the blood, and can be transmitted through sexual contact, sharing needles, needle-stick injuries, from mother to baby during pregnancy, during birth or through breastfeeding.
 BBIs may also exist in other body fluids.
-Some examples of BBIs include Hepatitis B and C.

 • Chicken Pox / Shingles